alessio-b-zak/SPEProject/README.md

 The next step is connecting to the API and pulling the data.
 To perform this, a separate class called SamplingPointsAPI extending AsyncTask is created [\[AsyncTask\]] (https://developer.android.com/reference/android/os/AsyncTask.html).
 An asynchronous task is prefered for this application, as communication is a bottleneck and during the time data is received in the background, the Android application can perform other tasks, such as loading UI elements.
 According to the official Android Developer reference guide, AsyncTask should preferably be used for short operations which last at most a few seconds; this makes it ideal for our usage, as the requested data is in the form of either JSON or compressed images, not occupying much memory and, therefore, being fast to download.

 A connection to the API is established through an URL built using a URI builder.
 The URI builder is a helper class for building and manipulating URI references.
 It is quite intuitive, allowing its users to input the authority, set the paths and add parameters to the queries.
-You can see how the WIMS API URL for the request is built using the code below [http://environment.data.gov.uk/water-quality/id/sampling-point?lat=51.45&long=-2.62&dist=4] (http://environment.data.gov.uk/water-quality/id/sampling-point?lat=51.45&long=-2.62&dist=4) is an example of an URI that returns all the sampling points within 4 miles of radius from the point with the coordinates [51.45,2.62].
+You can see how the WIMS API URL for the request is built using the code below [http://environment.data.gov.uk/water-quality/id/sampling-point?lat=51.45&long=-2.62&dist=4] (http://environment.data.gov.uk/water-quality/id/sampling-point?lat=51.45&long=-2.62&dist=4) is an example of an URI that returns all the sampling points within a radius of 4 miles from the point with the coordinates [51.45, 2.62].
 Appending &samplingPointStatus=open parameter helps filter out irrelevant results (Sampling points which are no longer in use).

 ```java
 builder.scheme("http")